k3s-io/docs/docs/advanced/advanced.md

   Multi-node rootless clusters, or multiple rootless k3s processes on the same node, are not currently supported.
 See [#6488](https://github.com/k3s-io/k3s/issues/6488#issuecomment-1314998091) for more details.

-### Running Servers and Agents with Rootless
+### Starting Rootless Servers
 * Enable cgroup v2 delegation, see https://rootlesscontaine.rs/getting-started/common/cgroup2/ .
-  This step is optional, but highly recommended for enabling CPU and memory resource limtitation.
+  This step is required; the rootless kubelet will fail to start without the proper cgroups delegated.

 * Download `k3s-rootless.service` from [`https://github.com/k3s-io/k3s/blob/<VERSION>/k3s-rootless.service`](https://github.com/k3s-io/k3s/blob/master/k3s-rootless.service).
   Make sure to use the same version of `k3s-rootless.service` and `k3s`.